supercollider/supercollider/README_LINUX.md

     sudo apt-get install emacs

-!!!
-If you do not install emacs using the command above, you should use the following command when runninc cmake with default settings:
+**Note:** If you do not install emacs using the command above, you should use the following command when runninc cmake with default settings:

     cmake -DSC_EL=NO ..